holdenlee/philosophocle/posts/showdown.md

 "You're not a Rhymist," a Uni said to red-bread girl, "You're a two-timist!"

 (One of the Creativists spoke up, "Lukko and Lisa, is that true?
-This isn't what we're supposed to do!")
+This isn't what Creativists supposed to do!")

 "We won't join you!" another Uni yelled.

+[Rap battle?]

 I tried to compromise.
 "Please, we will follow you wherever you lead.
 Just don't include Lisa and Lukko, I do plead."